Skrekulko/cryptography-engineering/Part III - Key Negotiation/Chapter 12 - RSA/README.md

 #### Solution

 The main cost for a user of RSA is computing modular exponentiation, which for the exponent $x$ costs $\left \lfloor \log _{2}x \right \rfloor$ squarings and $H(x)-1$ multiplications, where $H$ is Hamming weight.
 The most efficient exponent is $3$, but this can be only done for the public exponent.
-If picked as a private exponent $d=3$, $e$ would still have to be published in order for anyone to encrypt messages, but by doing this, then armed with knowledge of $e$ and $d$,$\lambda (n)$ and factor $n$ it is possible to find and break the whole RSA.
+If picked as a private exponent $d=3$, $e$ would still have to be published in order for anyone to encrypt messages, but by doing this, then armed with knowledge of $e$ and $d$, $\lambda (n)$ and factor $n$ it is possible to find and break the whole RSA.
 What if $d$ would be picked to be small to speed up decryption?
 As it happens, if $d$ is merely smaller than about $\sqrt[4]{n}$, [Wiener's attack](https://en.wikipedia.org/wiki/Wiener%27s_attack) or a variant thereof can be used to recover it.
 It is therefore crucial that the private exponent $d$ be near uniformly distributed in the whole possible space, which is effectively the case even if the public exponent $e$ is chosen always to be something small like $3$ or $65537$.
 Thus while it is perfectly safe in sensible RSA-type cryptosystem to always use $e=3$, it is dangerous to choose even moderately small $d$; the exponents are very much not interchangeable.

 ### Exercise 12.7